pd-projects/hugo-puredata.info/content/objects/trigger.md

 - bang
 - unpack
 arguments:
-- type: list
-  description: 'symbols that define outlet''s message type: float'',  ''bang'',  ''symbol'',  ''list'',  ''anything''
-    and ''pointer'',  all of which can be abreviatted (default: f f).'
+- description: 'symbols that define outlet''s message type: float'',  ''bang'',  ''symbol'',  ''list'',  ''anything'' and ''pointer'',  all of which can be abreviatted (default: f f).'
+  type: list
 inlets:
   1st:
+  - type: anything
-    anything: any message to be sequenced over the outlets.
+    description: any message to be sequenced over the outlets.
 outlets:
   'n: (depends on the number of arguments)':
+  - type: anything
-    anything: sequenced messages from right to left,  the number of outlets and message type depends on the arguments.
+    description: sequenced messages from right to left,  the number of outlets and message type depends on the arguments.
 draft: false
 aliases:
 - t